 Massachusetts Genealogical Council

-The three-year push to open original certificates of birth to adoptees developed momentum this year in other states.
+The three-year push to open original certificates of birth to adoptees developed momentum in other states.
 New York's bills S3419 and AS494 were signed into law by Gov. Andrew Cuomo on 4 November 2019.
 For more coverage, click here.
-New York became the tenth state to pass an act covering this issue.